silky/chrisdone-homepage/posts/favourite-comedians.markdown

 philosophical.
 I've cried laughing at some of his material, and looked on in awe at his sweating expressive rage with other material.
 It's hard to over-state the strength of his convictions in his stand-up and interviews.
+Despite all his ranting and dismay at hypocrisy he perceived in the world, in the the end his act always had a positive message.
 I've never seen another comedian like him.
 His whole shows can be found on YouTube now.
 The best demonstration of his don't-know-wether-to-laugh-or-serious is
 [his bit on music of the time](https://www.youtube.com/watch?v=xRkA6zugNMQ).